htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   to the current time when the first job of that submission is matched to a slot.
   :jira:`2676`

+- IPv6 networking is now fully supported on Windows.
+  :jira:`2601`

 Bugs Fixed:

 - None.